 Michigan has several picturesque routes that you can drive.
 But it also has several that you can only see on authentic train rides.
-Through countrysides and historic towns, taking a scenic train ride in Michigan is a fun way to tour the Mitten.
+Through countrysides and historic towns, taking a scenic train ride in Michigan is a fun way to tour the Mitten especially during the fall.

 Many of the trains are historic themselves and have been restored to give you the chance to experience a piece of the past.
 In fact, the state has a rich history in the railroad industry.
 The next time you want a one-of-a-kind day trip, check out the below train rides in Michigan.